By Geoff Ogilvy

-For instance, I made triple bogey on the par-5 2nd hole in the first round last year.
+For instance, I made triple bogey on the par-5 2nd hole in the first round in 2013.
 After driving it left near the creek (where you simply can’t miss), I managed to chip out, leaving a long third.
 I tried to hook a 3-iron into a pin all the way left but found more trouble than had I hit 3-wood toward the 7th green, leaving a simple wedge into the length of the green.
 Situations like this are where the older guys make good decisions: Just when I think they’ve hit it in the wrong spot, they are actually in the perfect spot for the day’s hole location.

 Despite that early mistake, I was in contention until I made a quadruple bogey on the 15th hole Saturday.
 I laid up, thinking the pitch would be fairly simple.
 But the shot, over the lake to a very shallow green, is much longer than it looks.
 I’ve seen a lot of players spin that shot back in the water, and it’s easy to think: “What are they doing with all of that green to spare?”

 Having done it myself, I have found it’s not as easy as it looks.
 At Augusta, you do not fully appreciate many of the nuances until you have made a double or triple bogey by hitting it in the wrong spot.

 The U.S. Open is more of an execution contest in which players have to concentrate on hitting it long and straight, and most of all, getting the ball to land softly.
 Much success depends on getting up and down from 100 yards and in, so it’s no coincidence that Tiger Woods and Jim Furyk, who specialize in this department, have done well.